Linear Response for pseudo-Hermitian Hamiltonian Systems: Application to PT-Symmetric Qubits: General description of pseudo-Hermitian Hamiltonian systems

 Following to the seminal works \cite{bender1998real,bender2007making} and keeping in mind the application of the elaborated analysis to particular physical systems, i.e. interacting qubits, we review here a general mathematical description of the \textit{pseudo-Hermitian} Hamiltonian quantum dynamics \cite{mostafazadeh2002pseudo,mostafazadeh2,mostafazadeh3,mostafazadeh2020}.

 Let us consider a system whose the dynamics is completely determined by pHH, i.e., the Hamiltonian $\hat H_s$ satisfies the following condition

 where $\hat{\eta}=\hat{\eta}^{\dagger}$ is a pseudo-metric Hermitian operator.
-Note, in general $\hat \eta$ is not uniquely defined and can also be time-dependent \cite{naghiloo2019,dogra2021quantum,wu2019observation}.
+Note, $\hat \eta$ is not uniquely defined and, in general, there are $N$ non-commuting operators $\eta$ for an $N$ -dimensional pHH \cite{bian2020conserved,agarwal2022conserved}.
+Moreover, the operator $\eta$ can also be time-dependent \cite{naghiloo2019,dogra2021quantum,wu2019observation}.
 The dynamics of such a system is characterized by the time-dependent wave function $\Psi(t)$ satisfying the dynamic (Schr\"odinger-like) equation